Osmium tetroxide: Organic synthesis

 In organic synthesis OsO_{4} is widely used to oxidize alkenes to the vicinal diols, adding two hydroxyl groups at the same side (syn addition).
 See reaction and mechanism above.
 This reaction has been made both catalytic (Upjohn dihydroxylation) and asymmetric (Sharpless asymmetric dihydroxylation).

 Osmium(VIII) oxide is also used in catalytic amounts in the Sharpless oxyamination to give vicinal amino-alcohols.

-In combination with sodium periodate, OsO_{4} is used for the oxidative cleavage of alkenes (Lemieux-Johnson oxidation) when the periodate serves both to cleave the diol formed by dihydroxylation, and to reoxidize the OsO_{3} back to OsO_{4}.
+In combination with sodium periodate, OsO_{4} is used for the oxidative cleavage of alkenes (Lemieux-Johnson oxidation) when the periodate serves both to cleave the diol formed by dihydroxylation, and to regenerate OsO_{4}.
 The net transformation is identical to that produced by ozonolysis.
 Below an example from the total synthesis of Isosteviol.

 Biological staining

 OsO_{4} is a widely used staining agent used in transmission electron microscopy (TEM) to provide contrast to the image.
 This staining method may also be known in the literature as the OTO (osmium-thiocarbohydrazide-osmium) method, or osmium impregnation technique or simply as osmium staining.
 As a lipid stain, it is also useful in scanning electron microscopy (SEM) as an alternative to sputter coating.
 It embeds a heavy metal directly into cell membranes, creating a high electron scattering rate without the need for coating the membrane with a layer of metal, which can obscure details of the cell membrane.
 In the staining of the plasma membrane, osmium(VIII) oxide binds phospholipid head regions, thus creating contrast with the neighbouring protoplasm (cytoplasm).
 Additionally, osmium(VIII) oxide is also used for fixing biological samples in conjunction with HgCl_{2}.
 Its rapid killing abilities are used to quickly kill live specimens such as protozoa.
 OsO_{4} stabilizes many proteins by transforming them into gels without destroying structural features.
 Tissue proteins that are stabilized by OsO_{4} are not coagulated by alcohols during dehydration.
 Osmium(VIII) oxide is also used as a stain for lipids in optical microscopy.
 OsO_{4} also stains the human cornea (see safety considerations).

 A sample of cells fixed/stained with osmium tetroxide (black) embedded in epoxy resin (amber).
 The cells are black as a result of the effects of osmium tetroxide.